-It’s important to note that the body doesn’t react in one way to a foodstuff which causes an adverse reaction: the way in which the body reacts to a food it is intolerant to is different to an allergic reaction.
+It’s important to note that the body doesn’t react in one way to a foodstuff which causes an adverse reaction: how the body reacts to food it is intolerant to is different to an allergic reaction.

 Here we take a look at the difference between food intolerance and a food allergy, as well as provide advice regarding what to do if you suspect you may suffer from either.

 If your body perceives food as a toxin, your immune system is triggered to deal with it.
 People who have a food allergy have a body which perceives a particular food as a toxin.
 The immune system is activated, resulting in symptoms which include asthma, related breathing difficulties, swelling, runny eyes and nose, itching, hives or coughing.
 Some or all of these symptoms may be present.
 The degree of severity varies: some people will experience only mild symptoms; others will need to be hospitalised promptly (particularly if the allergic response has resulted in asthma, swelling of the nose and throat or other breathing difficulties).

 An extreme allergic reaction may result in the body going into anaphylactic shock.
 This is a very severe allergic reaction, which, in addition to the symptoms previously described, may also result in swiftly lowering blood pressure, cardiac disturbances and unconsciousness.
 Symptoms may begin within minutes of coming into contact with an allergen or occur several hours afterwards.
 Food allergies can be life-threatening, so it is vital to avoid harmful foodstuff.
 A simple test will help you identify which common foods which trigger an allergic response include: shellfish, nuts, eggs, fish and dairy products.